intergiro/developer-portal/docs/merchant/card-input/verfication.md

 ```

 ## Customer
+How to create a customer with a card token for recurring payments, using Intergiro Card Input.

 - Tokenize the card by submitting to Intergiro Card Input.
 - Put the card in `customer.method=[{type="token", card}]` (note that method is an array) post to [create customer](../customer/create) endpoint.